 We currently set the following cookies:

-The Website may, from time to time, contain links to and from other websites.
-If you follow a link to any of these website, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data to these websites.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and Eden McCallum does not accept any responsibility or liability for these policies.
+Please check these policies before you submit any personal information to these websites.